weecology/DeepForest/docs/Evaluation.md

 results = model.evaluate(csv_file, root_dir, iou_threshold = 0.4)
 ```

-The results object is a dictionary with keys, 'results',"recall","precision".
-Results is the intersection-over-union scores for each ground truth object in the csv_file.
+The returned object is a dictionary containing the three keys: results, recall, and precision.
+The result key in the csv-file represents the intersection-over-union score for each ground truth object.

 ```
 results["results"].head()